-Outline of Course Topics
+Outline of Topics and Course Structure

+Time limitations prevent in-depth coverage of all chapters of the course text and some of the material covered in class will not come directly from the text, but from other scholarly sources.
+Class lectures will be structured for a more focused study of specific areas of interest and their content is essential to successful course completion.
 Details regarding the coverage of course material throughout the semester and for exams will be provided in class and/or posted in Moodle.
-Students are strongly encouraged to access the course Moodle site multiple times per week as important materials and announcements will be posted regularly throughout the semester.
+Students are strongly encouraged to access the course Moodle site multiple times per week, as important materials and announcements will be posted regularly throughout the semester.
 It is your responsibility to keep up to date.
-Class lectures will be structured for a more focused study of specific areas of interest and their content is essential to successful course completion.

-Copyright, Moodle, and Intellectual Property
+Copyright and Intellectual Property

 With the exception of information that is freely available on the internet, all course materials should be treated as copyright-protected.
-You are free to download and/or print a single copy of any materials posted for your use within Moodle, and you are free to take your own notes in class (of course!).
+You are free to make use of any materials posted within Moodle, and you are free to take your own notes in class (of course!).
 You are not permitted to distribute materials or information in any form to persons not registered in this course in this semester.
-Once the information is in your hands, you are responsible for what you do with it; your professor will not be held responsible for students who choose to violate the law.
-The Students' Union maintains a Note Bank for students to turn in their class notes at the end of semester.
+Once the information is in your hands, you are responsible for what you do with it; the professor will not be held responsible for students who choose to violate copyright law.
+The Students' Union maintains a Note Bank for students to turn in their class notes at the end of the semester.
 Stop and think before you turn in your "notes".
 You are legally responsible for what you submit.
 Audio or video recording of lectures or any other in-class presentation or activity is strictly prohibited.
 Doing so violates intellectual property rights and the privacy of your classmates who have not consented to have their voice/questions recorded.